Corporate Lawyer Resume Example

 I focus on clear, targeted sections-summary, experience, skills, and certifications.
 This makes it easy for recruiters to spot what matters most for M&A roles.

 Quantifiable achievements really stand out.
 If you’ve closed $500M+ in deals or led cross-border transactions, highlight those numbers.
-This shows real impact and expertise.
+This shows real impact and expertise, just like a well-crafted cover letter does for your application.

 You want your resume to reflect not just technical skills, but also your character and cultural fit.
 I include relevant projects, leadership roles, and even extracurriculars to showcase my range.